Greg R. Roelofs

 roelofs@pobox.com

-Goal: To do challenging, innovative research or development in web search, imaging/graphics/visualization, compression, advanced user interfaces, or related areas, preferably in a Unix/Linux or cross-platform environment.
+Goal: To do challenging, innovative software engineering or research in an interesting area—such as cluster/grid computing, web search, imaging/graphics/visualization, or compression—preferably in a Unix/Linux environment.

 Education: University of Chicago University of Minnesota